Esebranek/tlopo-spyglass/README.md

 # tlopo-spyglass
-A dashboard for viewing miscellaneous TLOPO information.
+An api to support the [spyglass ui](https://github.com/Esebranek/tlopo-spyglass-ui) - a dashboard for viewing miscellaneous TLOPO information.